Skip to main content

 Access your Application

-You can view the created resources (application, api rule, etc) by navigating to the Kyma dashboard, using the Link to dashboard link in the subaccount.
+You can view the created resources (application, API rule, etc) by navigating to the Kyma dashboard, using the Link to dashboard link in the subaccount.
 Verify the resources and choose the host link to open the application in your browser.

 API Rule